aliddell/liddells-org_playbook/README.md

   - pandas
   - scikit-learn
   - nltk
-Then it enables the latest stable repos for both the R and Julia programming languages and installs those respective runtimes.
+Then it enables the latest stable repo for Julia and installs it.
-After that, it installs Jupyter Notebook kernels for each of these.
+After that, it installs a Jupyter Notebook kernels for Julia.
 Finally, it sets up a password-protected Jupyter Notebook server and proxies it behind an Apache VirtualHost at the subdomain `data.`.
 (Most of my info for the Jupyter Notebook server was taken from [here](https://jupyter-notebook.readthedocs.io/en/latest/public_server.html).)
 It uses LetsEncrypt to handle creating SSL certificates on production sites (i.e., sites accessible to the public Internet with their own domain names).